ekawahyu/contiki/examples/conectric/README.md

 * `<` an outgoing message starts with this character
 * `LEN = 0x16` total message length is 22 bytes
-* `REQ = 0x36` message type of `CONECTRIC_RS485_POOL`
+* `REQ = 0x36` message type of `CONECTRIC_RS485_POLL`
 * `DESTH = 0x00` netbroadcast
 * `DESTL = 0x00` netbroadcast
 * `01 = 0x01` this byte is reserved, always 0x01
 * `DATA0-n` RS485 request payload

-Now, the RS485 Hub receives the pool request, do the pool, and get a fixed 255 bytes response that would look like this:
+Now, the RS485 Hub receives the poll request, do the poll, and get a fixed 255 bytes response that would look like this:

     0210171730303030303030323631353030303030303030303030303030303030
     3030303030303030303030303030303030303030303030303030303030303030